Primus-Delphi-Group/VSQL-Developer_DEPRECATED/README.md

 ### Prerequisites

 Needed:
-To install the software you obviously need VisualStudio Code (developed with version 1.40.1 but may also work fine with other versions )
+To install the extension you obviously need VisualStudio Code (developed with version 1.40.1 but may also work fine with other versions )
 You will also need SQLcl which is used to compile the code

 Get VsCode here: (link)